 Alternative Names: Crawton reef

-Type of Dive: Shore and wreck dive
+Type of Dive: Crawton reef is a great shore and wreck dive in good conditions.

 Suggested Experience: Experienced diver with coastal knowledge